 8. Lil Peep

 A new generation of rappers has been rethinking the much-maligned genre of hip-hop in its own progressive image, and Lil Peep was at the very forefront.
 A vanguard of this movement, Lil Peep blended hip-hop structure and attitude with the anguish of third-wave emo.
-It is largely thanks to him that we’re seeing the resurgence of rap-rock, and while Peep — who passed away in 2017 — is no longer here to see the fruits of his labor, a young generation of rap fanatics still find solace in his countless pained acoustic laments.
+It is largely thanks to him that we see the resurgence of rap-rock, and while Peep — who sadly passed away in 2017 — is no longer here to see the fruits of his labor, a young generation of rap fanatics still find solace in his countless pained acoustic laments.